seangllghr/makepaper/README.md

 # makepaper

-Derived from the stylesheets from `paper-templates`, `makepaper` is an attempt to take the basic concept of the former---automate the typesetting of academic writing from Markdown sources using Pandoc---and make it more robust.
+Derived from the stylesheets from `paper-templates`, `makepaper` is an attempt to take the basic concept of the former&mdash;automate the typesetting of academic writing from Markdown sources using Pandoc&mdash;and make it more robust.
 Unlike `paper-templates`, `makepaper` is designed to leverage the power of Pandoc's templating language instead of relying on Node.js to parse raw HTML templates.
 Additionally, `makepaper` attempts to enhance the built-in functionality of